tiago-nogueira/will-smart-contract/README.md

 # Project Title

-An smart contract for the Ethereum platform that functions as a will, transfering funds from the contract owner to an specified address when certain conditions are met.
+A smart contract that functions as a will, transfering ether and tokens (ERC-20 and ERC-777) from the contract owner to an specified address when the owner goes inactive.

 ## Dependencies

 npm

 Truffle

 Ganache

 ## Installing

-Clone the repository and cd into the 'will' directory
+Clone the repository and cd into the 'will' directory:

 ```
 git clone https://github.com/tiago-nogueira/will-smart-contract
 cd will
 ```

-Make sure Ganache is running
+Run Ganache.
+Make sure the host and port number on Ganache and those on the "truffle-config.js" file match.

-Now you can migrate the contract
+Now you can migrate the contract:

 ```
 truffle migrate --reset